RSC Anderlecht 1-2 Bayern Munich: Away win for Bavarians leaves Anderlecht pointless in Group B

 Anderlecht equalised just after the hour mark through captain Hanni, as Olivier Deschacht's cross was nodded down to the Algerian by Teodorcyzk and he made no mistake in smashing home from six yards.

-The Bavarians should have regained the lead 72 minutes in via substitute Martínez, but the defender could only head Rodríguez's free-kick wide of Selz's goal from 10 yards.
+The Bavarians should have regained the lead 72 minutes in via substitute Martínez, but the defender could only head Rodríguez's free-kick wide of Sels' goal from 10 yards.

 Teodorczyk came close to putting the hosts in front with 15 minutes remaining but his shot from the edge of the area curled just wide of Ulreich's far post.

-Heynckes' side got their noses back in front as Joshua Kimmich's excellent cross found the head of Tolisso who steered the ball past a stranded Selz and into the far corner.
+Heynckes' side got their noses back in front as Joshua Kimmich's excellent cross found the head of Tolisso who steered the ball past a stranded Sels and into the far corner.

 Substitute Harbaoui thought he had rescued a point for the hosts at the death when he put Bruno's driven cross into the back of the net, only to be rightly halted in his celebrations by the offside flag.